Beaumont Mechanical Failure Truck Accident Attorneys

 Most insurance companies have a deadline for filing a claim.
 In many cases, that deadline is 60-90 days from the date of the accident.
 Filing your claim on time is critical.
 Missing a filing deadline is a horrible way to miss out on the compensation due to you after your injuries.
 It is important to engage an attorney at the beginning of the process.
 The lawyer can talk to the insurance company for you, negotiate a settlement with them, and if a settlement cannot be reached, a good lawyer can be poised to file a lawsuit on your behalf immediately.

 Texas gives you two years to file a lawsuit after an accident.
 If you miss the “statute of limitations” deadline, any case you file thereafter will be dismissed, and you will have lost the opportunity to gain compensation through the court system.
-The only time the deadline may flex is if at the time of the accident you were 1) under 18; 2) have since deployed with the military, or 3) were legally mentally disabled.
+The only time the deadline may flex is if at the time of the accident you were:

 Contact a Beaumont Mechanical Failure Truck Accident Attorney Today